Feb. 23: Wick is guaranteed $880K in the form of a $780K salary and a $100K buyout on an $800K club option for 2027, per Jon Becker of RosterResource.

 Wick began the 2023 season in the minors.
 The Cubs would release him in July.
 He bounced to the Braves and then the Blue Jays, but never made it back to the majors.
 After posting a 6.66 ERA at Triple-A, he made the jump to NPB.

 San Francisco has a history of signing injured pitchers with the intention of getting contributions once they recover.
 The strategy has continued even after Buster Posey took over as president of baseball operations.
 The club added right-hander Jason Foley in December.
-He’s coming back from shoulder surgery and is a candidate to begin the year on the 60-day IL.
+He’s coming back from shoulder surgery and will begin the year on the 60-day IL.
 San Francisco also signed Sam Hentges this offseason.
 The lefty hasn’t pitched since 2024 following shoulder and knee surgery, but could be ready for the start of this season.

 Photo courtesy of Nick Turchiaro, Imagn Images